jjfiv/GuessingGame/README.md

     - Right-Click and choose "Run As > Java Application"
 18. The "Console" tab on the bottom should show you the output of the program.
 (When you implement the rest of the game, you will also need to type here... the cursor looks like it's in the wrong place sometimes but don't worry.)

-## Implement the rest of the game!
+## Implement the rest of the game! (=10)
 Remember, type to learn syntax and cite!
 Use the [solution as example code](https://gist.github.com/jjfiv/767a8041868caae861278659abc063ac).

-## Challenges (Optional!)

-These are edits that your classmates and I have discussed, consider it a nice way to make this exercise and sample code more active and interesting.

-1. Make the text messages much sassier.
+## Challenge: Improve the Game (=10)

+Although we haven't discussed Java syntax, we can identify things that are familiar: loops, if statements, etc.

-1. Tell the user "That guess is out of range" if their guess is too high or too low.
+1. (5) Tell the user "That guess is out of range" if their guess is too high or too low.
-1. See if you can a print statement "That was a very good guess!" if the user is within 10 or so of the correct answer.
+1. (5) See if you can a print statement "That was a very good guess!" if the user is within 10 or so of the correct answer.
+(Think about using the absolute value of their error!)

-## Create a Zip file to upload to Moodle
+## Create a Zip file to upload to Moodle (=10)

 1. Go to the "File" menu and choose "Export".
 2. Expand the "General" folder.